johannesulf/dsigma/docs/workflow/resampling.rst

 Jackknife Resampling
 --------------------

-We are now ready to derive uncertainties on any summary statistic derived from the entire lens and (optionally) random samples.
+We are now ready to derive uncertainties for any summary statistic derived from the entire lens and (optionally) random samples.
 The following code calculates the covariance matrix on the galaxy-galaxy lensing signal.

 .. code-block:: python